 Select your language and click the “Done” button at the top left and return to the main menu.

 Select your country from the map to make the initial settings of date and time.
-Also, by clicking on the map, the name of the continent and the city will be displayed automatically in the Region and City sections.
+Also, by clicking on the map, the continent’s name and the city will be displayed automatically in the Region and City sections.

 Here, you don’t have to do much because Installation automatically detects the installation media.
 Click “Done” to go to the main menu.